 We have made these changes to ensure you are comfortable and safe receiving care in our facilities.

 If you have questions, call your doctor.
-Together, you can make a care plan and discuss the appointment option, whether virtual or in-person, that works best for you.
+Together, you can make a care plan and discuss the appointment option, whether through telehealth or in-person, that works best for you.